 connection and if the weight-value is positive it represents an excitatory

 There is some confusion associated with these math-centric models that use signed, floating-point numbers to represent type:

 - inhibitory connection-strengths are enhanced (made stronger) by being decreased (by being made more negative).
 Conversely, they are reduced by being increased (by being made less negative).

-Stated more generally, a connection-strength's relationship to a conventional signed weight-value is that the connection-strength is reduced when the value moves closer to zero, and the connection-strength is increased when the weight-value is moved farther away from zero.
+Stated more generally, a connection-strength's relationship to a conventional neural network's signed weight-value is that the connection-strength is reduced when the value moves closer to zero, and the connection-strength is increased when the weight-value is moved farther away from zero.

 Thus, when a weight value is negative, increasing

 its value (making it more positive) reduces

 the strength of the connection between the pre- and post-synaptic